 - Mario - The Main Man, our very own God of Mascots and Fun, more well-known than Mickey Mouse, Mr. Video Game himself.
 He's only down here because of alphabetical order.
 Games in this series have a reputation for being top of the heap in design and innovation.
 Listing all the games associated with Mario would make for a ridiculously long list.

 - Related is the Mario Party series, the first being released in late 1998 for the Nintendo 64.
 As of this writing, there are nine games in the main series with one each for the Game Boy Advance and DS (with a 3DS installment on the way), making for 12 games total over 15 years.

 - MechWarrior, the Real Robot Genre Mecha Game simulator adapted from BattleTech had its first game, MechWarrior released in 1989 note .
 Eight games over 25 years, though with a large hiatus from 2002 to 2009.
-The series had two spinoffs (which were less successful) - Mech Commander and Mech Assault
+The series had two spinoffs (which were less successful, though both received a sequel) - Mech Commander and Mech Assault

 - The Medal of Honor series first came out in 1999, and includes 16 games spanning the past 3 console generations and a variety of handhelds and other ports.

 - Mega Man - The little blue Ridiculously Human Robot with the Arm Cannon, and the former Trope Namer for Power Copying we've all come to know.
 He's so prolific, the Sequel Series qualify as Long Runners themselves.